Treatment Options

 Risks

 One of the most commonly prescribed antibiotic tablets is lymecycline.
 Most people tolerate treatment with lymecycline without any significant side effects.
 You do not need to avoid alcohol.
 A small proportion of patients may experience side effects such as nausea, stomach upset, headaches or increased sensitivity to sunlight.
-Very rare side effects include liver inflammation or allergic reaction.
-As for any medication it is essential to read the information leaflet that comes within the packaging and contains a full list of all recognised side effects.
-You should not become pregnant whilst taking this medication due to the risk of birth deformities.

 The combined oral contraceptive pill (OCP) is an option for women.
 It can be particularly beneficial for acne that flares prior to menstruation.
 Forms of the OCP, such as Yasmin, that also block male hormones (androgens) are particularly effective.
 The progesterone only pill 'minipill' can in some cases exacerbate acne and in this situation changing to an alternative form of contraception may be advisable.
 All forms of contraceptive pill require ongoing monitoring and for this reason are prescribed by your GP rather than a dermatologist.